-Newer drain systems eliminate the water seal with a mechanical check valve, and some also use a mechanical regulator to regulate suction pressure.
+Newer drain systems eliminate the water seal with a mechanical check valve, and some also use an automatic regulator to regulate suction pressure.

 Recently digital or electronic chest drainage systems have been introduced.
-An on-board motor is used as the vacuum source along with an integrated suction control canister and a water seal.
+An onboard motor is used as the vacuum source, an integrated suction control canister, and a water seal.

 Digital drainage systems allow clinicians to mobilize patients early, even for those on continuous suction, which is difficult to achieve with the traditional suction water seal system.

-Recently published clinical data indicate that the application of such systems can also lead to a reduction in complications.
+Recently published clinical data indicate that the application of such systems can also reduce complications.

-Chest tube insertion is a common procedure that is usually done in order to drain accumulated air or fluids from the pleural cavity.
+Chest tube insertion is a standard procedure usually done to drain accumulated air or fluids from the pleural cavity.

 The so-called trocar technique should be avoided.
 Instead, a blunt dissection (for tubes> 24 F) or the Seldinger technique should be used.

-All chest tubes are connected to a drainage system device: flutter valve, underwater seal, electronic systems, or, for indwelling pleural catheters (IPCs), vacuum bottles.
+All chest tubes are connected to a drainage system device: a flutter valve, underwater seal, electronic systems, or vacuum bottles for indwelling pleural catheters (IPCs).

-The classic three-bottle drainage system requires either wall suction (external) or gravity drainage (“water seal”) (the former is not routinely recommended unless the latter is not effective).
+The classic three-bottle drainage system requires either wall suction (external) or gravity drainage (“water seal”) (the former is not routinely recommended unless the latter is not practical).

-A drainage suppression test prior to tube removal is generally not recommended.
+A drainage suppression test before tube removal is generally not recommended.

-Pain, blocked drain, and accidental displacement are common complications of small-gauge drains; the most feared complications include organ damage, hemothorax, infections, and re-expansion pulmonary edema.
+Pain, blocked drain, and accidental displacement is common complications of small-gauge drains; the most feared complications include organ damage, hemothorax, infections, and re-expansion pulmonary edema.

-Indwelling pleural catheters represent first-line palliative therapy for malignant pleural effusions in many centers.
-The optimal frequency of drainage for indwelling pleural catheters has not been formally agreed upon or officially established.
+In many centers, indwelling pleural catheters represent first-line palliative therapy for malignant pleural effusions.
+The optimal drainage frequency for indwelling pleural catheters has not been formally agreed upon or officially established.